What is Copyright Fair Use?

 Fair use has been making headlines lately, as the Supreme Court hears Andy Warhol Foundation for the Visual Arts, Inc. v.
 Goldsmith, a case considering whether Andy Warhol infringed, or made fair use of, a photographic reference when he created one of his iconic silk-screen portraits.
 If you’ve ever wondered how some search engines can display thumbnails of copyrighted images and excerpts of recently published books and articles, the answer usually lies in the fair use doctrine.
 Fair use allows anyone, under certain circumstances, to use copyrighted materials without obtaining permission from the copyright holder.

 What is Fair Use?

-No one of the four factors dominates the fair use analysis.
-Rather, a careful balancing of all four factors is needed and the balancing is highly circumstantial.
-The more creative and transformative the new use, the more likely it is that the use is fair.
-However, given the tricky nature of the fair use analysis, consulting a lawyer or seeking a license can help you avoid costly litigation.
+It is important to note that none of the four factors is determinative in the fair use analysis.
+Rather, a court will engage in a careful balancing of all four factors, and the balancing is highly fact sensitive and fair use is determined on a case-by-case basis.
+There are no bright line rules.
+Generally speaking, the more creative and transformative the new use, the more likely it is that the use is fair.
+Still, given the complicated nature of a fair use analysis, consulting a lawyer or seeking a license can help you avoid costly litigation.

 This Blog is made available by Romano Law PLLC for general informational and educational purposes only, not to provide specific legal advice.
 By using this Blog you understand that there is no attorney client relationship between you and Romano Law PLLC or any individual contributor.
 You should consult a licensed professional attorney for individual advice regarding your own situation.